-Fig. 13: Improved stratigraphic representation of the domed cap nut with results from SEM-EDS analysis and visual microscopic observation.
+Fig. 13: Corrected stratigraphic representation with results from SEM-EDS analysis and visual microscopic observation.
 The colour of the metal was changed to grey as this was the colour of the metal when viewed in cross-section.
-CP = corrosion product, S = soil, M = metal, CM = corroded metal, ▼ Conclusion The domed cap nut is made of nickel plated Zn/Al/Pb/Cu/Sn alloy.
+CP = corrosion product, S = soil, M = metal, CM = corroded metal,

+♥ Conclusion

+The domed, threated fitting consists of a Zn/Al/Pb/Cu/Sn alloy with a Ni-based plating.
 It has a dendritic microstructure, indicative of production by casting (probably a die cast).
-The deterioration of the core metal could be due to absence of cohesion between the different phases which enabled the penetration of oxygen during the manufacture of the alloy and the formation of internal corrosion products, eventually leading to the expansion of its internal structure (zinc pest), the local breakage of the nickel plating, and the accentuation of the core metal. ▼ References References on object and sample References sample 1.
-Selwyn, L. (2004) Metals and corrosion: A handbook for the conservation professional.
-Ottawa: Canadian Conservation Institute, 155-156.
-2. Zhang, X. G. (2011) "Zinc".
+The deterioration of the metal could be due to absence of cohesion between the different phases which enabled the penetration of oxygen during the manufacture of the alloy and the formation of internal corrosion products, eventually leading to expansion of its internal structure (zinc pest).

+▼ References

+References sample:

+- 1. Selwyn, L. (2004).
+Metals and corrosion: A handbook for the conservation professional.
+Ottawa: Canadian Conservation Institute. - 2.
+Zhang, X. G. (2011) "Zinc".
 In.
 Revie R. W. ed.
 Uhlig's Corrosion Handbook, 3rd ed.
-Toronto, ON: John Wiley & Sons, 879 - 892.
+Toronto, ON: John Wiley & Sons, p.
+879 892.